Egypt says clashes kill 7 troops, 59 militants in Sinai

 Since 2016, IS militants have killed more than 100 Christians in attacks targeting churches and buses carrying pilgrims to remote desert monasteries.

+A statement by the Interior Ministry, which oversees police forces, said the five militants belonged to "Hasm," which it says is an armed faction of the now-banned Muslim Brotherhood, an Islamist group removed from power in 2013.
+It said the militants were preparing for attacks on government facilities and army and police personnel.

+The ministry statement said forces seized explosives, weapons and ammunition during the raid, which took place in the town of Obour in Qalyubia province but did not say when.

-Egypt has been battling Islamic militants for years, but the insurgency gathered steam and grew deadlier after the 2013 ouster of an Islamist president by President Abdel Fatah el-Sissi, then minister of defense.
+Egypt has been battling Islamic militants for years, but the insurgency gathered steam and grew deadlier after the 2013 ouster of an elected but divisive Islamist president by President Abdel Fatah el-Sissi, then minister of defense.

 The country's security forces launched an all-out offensive against militants in February last year, deploying tens of thousands of troops and police backed by fighter-jets, helicopter gunships, navy vessels and tanks in Sinai and in the Western Desert, along the border with Libya.